fairlearn/fairlearn/docs/user_guide/assessment.rst

 and calculate the metrics on this instead.
 Alternatively, we can use predefined metrics for multiclass classification.
-For example, accuracy is a multiclass metric that we can utilize through scikit-learn's :py:func:`sklearn.metrics.accuracy_score` in combination with a :class:`MetricFrame` as follows:
+For example, accuracy is a multiclass metric that we can utilize through scikit-learn's :py:func:`sklearn.metrics.accuracy_score` in combination with a :code:`MetricFrame` as follows:

 .. doctest:: assessment_metrics